Asset tokenization involves representing the ownership rights of real-world assets as digital tokens on a blockchain.

 - In order to properly function, tokenized assets require high-quality, reliable pricing data from secure and reliable oracles like Chainlink

-“Asset tokenization” is a term for the use of blockchain technology to represent ownership or rights to an asset as a tradable, on-chain token.
+“Asset tokenization” is a term for the use of smart contract and blockchain technology to represent ownership or rights to an asset as a tradable, on-chain token.
 Though it most commonly refers to the tokenization of financial or fungible assets, such as shares in a company or a quantity of gold, asset tokenization can hypothetically refer to the tokenization of any material or nonmaterial thing possessing monetary value: everything from a piece of art to a patent to an hour of a skilled worker’s time.
-As such, asset tokenization is among the most promising use cases for blockchain, with the upper bound of its growth potentially encompassing nearly all of human economic activity -- a dollar number estimated to be worth well over a hundred trillion annually.
+As such, asset tokenization is among the most promising use cases for blockchain, with the upper bound of asset tokenization market size potentially encompassing nearly all of human economic activity—a dollar number estimated to be worth well over a hundred trillion annually.

 Perhaps more impressive than the long-term promise of this use case are the strides towards adoption already being made today.
-In the past year alone, major enterprises such as Deloitte, BNY Mellon, and EY have studied asset tokenization and concluded that it possesses the capacity to disrupt multiple industries, specifically the 9 trillion-dollar annual global securities industry and the 9.6 trillion-dollar global real estate industry.
+Major enterprises such as Deloitte, BNY Mellon, and EY have studied asset tokenization and concluded that it possesses the capacity to disrupt multiple industries, specifically the 9 trillion-dollar annual global securities industry and the 9.6 trillion-dollar global real estate industry.
 Additionally, Microsoft, Vanguard, and Sotheby’s have announced or gone live with projects tokenizing industrial assets, securities, and real estate, respectively.
 By these metrics, asset tokenization is already among the most popular blockchain use cases currently achieving real-world enterprise adoption.

 At the heart of both the current success of asset tokenization and its long-term potential is the remarkable number of advantages and additional utility that comes with tokenized assets relative to non-tokenized ones.
 Tokenization can allow for increased liquidity of traditionally illiquid assets; greater accessibility and ease-of-access for otherwise cloistered investment opportunities; greater transparency regarding ownership and ownership history; and a reduction in administrative costs associated with the trading of these assets, including management, issuance, and transactional intermediaries.
 Finally, tokenization allows for assets which previously could not access the DeFi ecosystem a path towards doing so, unlocking a whole new realm of potential through asset-backed composability.

-As anyone familiar with the oracle problem knows, any instance where a blockchain needs to interact with the external world can present security risks and other complications, and asset tokenization -- a process that by nature relies on information about the world that is generally off-chain -- is no exception.
+As anyone familiar with the oracle problem knows, any instance where a Web3 application needs to interact with the external world can present security risks and other complications, and asset tokenization—a process that by nature relies on information about the world that is generally off-chain—is no exception.
 Secure oracles will be key for asset tokenization to reach its full potential, as markets will need reliable information about the underlying assets in several key processes such as minting, trading, managing, and more.

 This blog will explore the myriad benefits of tokenized assets, as well as analyze the need for Chainlink’s secure and reliable oracles to power their growth and adoption.

-In addition to offering a decentralized and trustless alternative to a real-world product, investment vehicle, or service, tokenized assets also actively improve the assets in a variety of other ways.
-Specifically, tokenized assets present a clear path towards making numerous assets more valuable, accessible, and useful relative to their legacy counterparts, as well as creating a vehicle by which off-chain data can augment their utilization within the Defi ecosystem.
+In addition to offering a decentralized and trust-minimized alternative to a real-world product, investment vehicle, or service, there are many more benefits of asset tokenization.
+Specifically, the tokenization of real-world assets through the use of blockchain technology presents a clear path toward making numerous assets more valuable, accessible, and useful, as well as creating a vehicle by which off-chain data can augment their utilization within the DeFi ecosystem.